lukejbyrne/langchain-chunking-strategy-analysis/README.md

 ### Results
 ![results_data_viz](https://github.com/lukejbyrne/LangChain_Chunking_Strategy_Analysis/blob/main/results/data_viz.png)

-## Costing
-Total OpenAI API cost for runs (incl. debugging and testing): $1.64
-- $0.55 - Embedding models
-- $1.09 - GPT-3.5 Turbo

-Could have saved approx. $0.70 if I used Jupyter notebook as it facilitates running of specific commands/functions, and if I implemented a local vector db earlier as it would only require 1 embedding run to save.

 ## Introduction
 Due to the vast size of data utilised by LLMs, an important consideration is the ability to process this data efficiently.
 LangChain provides 4 chunking strategies for question answering as standard; `stuff`, `map_reduce`, `refine`, and `map_rerank`.
 During this analysis I will compare these various methods in time, tokens and accuracy.
 The accuracy will be tested by sample questions and evaluations also provided by an LLM.